 Help with prescription charges

-For details on prescription charges, including exemptions, please see NHS Choices' information on prescription costs.
+For details on prescription charges, including exemptions, please see NHS website for information on prescription costs.

 Requests for fitness for work certificates (formerly known as sick notes)

 If you require evidence of a hospital admission as an inpatient for social security and statutory sick pay purposes, please ask one of the nurses to complete the necessary form which will state admission and discharge dates.

 If you are going to finish IV treatment at home, or are not well enough to return to work following an admission or an outpatient appointment, please ask the doctor who is discharging you to provide a fitness for work certificate for the period you are at home and unable to work.